joelouthan/Theologicus/src/creed-apostles/apostles03-Jesus-Christ-only-Son.md

 Here is the greatest news that you will ever receive:

->Luke 11:13 (CSB) If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him?”
+>Luke 11:13 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him?”

 You know why this is bonafide guarantee?
 Because if you ask the Father for the Holy Spirit, surprise, you have the Holy Spirit.
 Why?
 Because of what Christ has done for you and what the Spirit has done in you.